binhminh98/realtime-fraud-detection/README.md

 - Non-SMOTE:
 ![Without SMOTE](images/without_smote.png "Without SMOTE")

 - **XGBoost** achieved the highest F1 score of approximately 0.79 on the positive class.
-And also, the training time is relatively quick, comparing to the others -> and therefore **XGBoost** was selected for fine-tuning.:
+And also, the training time is relatively quick, comparing to the others -> and therefore **XGBoost** was selected for fine-tuning:
 ![Training time](images/training_time.png "Training time")

 - Final model fine-tuned results: